ManuelRausch/StatConfR/README.md

-different versions of the independent truncated Gaussian model (Rausch et al., 2023), depending on whether the original model specification by Maniscalco and Lau (2012) or alternatively the specification by Fleming (2017).
-We strongly recommend that if metacognitive efficiency is to bemeasured using the meta-d′/d′ method that researchers fist determine whether the independent truncated Gaussian models are adequate descriptions of the data.
+different versions of the independent truncated Gaussian model (Rausch et al., 2023), depending on whether the original model specification by Maniscalco and Lau (2012) or alternatively the specification by Fleming (2017) is used.
+We strongly recommend to test whether the independent truncated Gaussian models are adequate descriptions of the data before quantifying metacognitive efficiency with meta-d′/d′.

 ## Installation